-According to TEGL 9-07, ETA considers that a WIA State grantee fails to report year-end results when the grantee fails to submit an accurate WIA annual report as determined by applying a two percent error threshold to program outcomes, including numerators and denominators, summarized in the Report Validation Summary.
+According to TEGL 9-07, ETA considers that a WIA/WIOA State grantee fails to report yearend results when the grantee fails to submit an accurate WIA/WIOA annual report as determined by applying a two percent error threshold to program outcomes, including numerators and denominators, summarized in the Report Validation Summary.
+This standard will apply until DOL issues further guidance.